 “To fulfill the potential of targeted protein degradation, a general methodology for an efficient PROTAC design would be desirable.
 However, the development of active PROTAC degraders is often a laborious and unguided process.”

 In developing PROTAC degrader molecules there are choices to make for each of the three parts, and thus multiple variables to optimize.
 Considerations for the linker alone include length, chemical composition and site or attachment (1).
 Additionally, there are a number of human E3 ligases, but only a few of them have good quality ligands that have been used successfully in PROTACs.
 PROTACs made with a given protein target ligand and different E3 ligase ligands exhibit differences in degradation efficacy.

-Developing A PROTAC Probe: An Iterative Design Approach
+Roadmap for PROTAC Development: An Iterative Design Approach

 In their J. Med.
 Chem. paper, “Iterative Design and Optimization of Initially Inactive Proteolysis Targeting Chimeras (PROTACs) Identify VZ185 as a Potent, Fast, and Selective von Hippel–Lindau (VHL) Based Dual Degrader Probe of BRD9 and BRD7“, Zoppi et al. developed probe-quality PROTACs from a ligase-target pair that had previously seemed incompatible, using VHL and the protein BRD9.
 BRD9 and its homolog BRD7 are bromodomain-containing subunits of chromatin-remodeling complexes.